sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 --zookeeper <urls> # Only without --new-consumer
 ```

-A classic usage, to know how your consumer application behaves (it is fast?):
+A classic usage, to know how our consumer application behaves (it is fast?):

 ```shell
 $ kafka-run-class kafka.admin.ConsumerGroupCommand --bootstrap-server localhost:9092 \